AlcoholEdu Login Access

 AlcoholEdu is required for all incoming students at CSUEB.
-Per CSU Chancellor's office, State of California, and federal mandates, incoming students are required to receive alcohol and sexual assault education as part of their new student orientations.
+Per CSU Chancellor's office, State of California, and federal mandates, incoming students are required to receive alcohol education as part of their new student orientations.
 Completion of the AlcoholEdu program helps to fulfill this requirement.

 How do I Complete AlcoholEdu?

 Instructions on how to access AlcoholEdu will be sent out through your MyCSUEB account on Monday, August 31, 2015.
 You will go to the website link provided and login using your CSUEB Net ID and corresponding password to access the program.

 I completed Part 1.
 How do I gain access to Part 2?

 You will have access to part 2 approximately 45 days after completion of part 1.
 You will receive an email to your horizon account with an access link to part 2.
 You will need to complete part 2 by November 14, 2015.
 Once you have completed Part 2, you have met the campus requirement.

 Part 1 of AlcoholEdu takes approximately 90 minutes to complete.
 You must complete Part 1 by September 17, 2015.
 Forty five (45) days after completing Part 1 of AlcoholEdu, you will need to log back in to complete Part 2.
 The deadline for Part 2 is November 14, 2015.
 Part 2 will take approximately 15 minutes to complete.
 All parts of AlcoholEdu are required.

 Do I have to complete the course in one sitting?

 No. You can complete the course in one sitting, or you can take breaks.
 If you take a break, we recommend that you wait until you have completed one of the Modules.
 Note: Before you log out of the course, be sure to click the "Next" button at the end of a section.
 If you fail to do this, the system will not record your progress and you will have to repeat that section when you log back in the next time.